 - Non-bank withdrawal fees – If you withdraw funds from your savings account at your bank, you won’t be charged for this transaction.
 But you will likely be charged a fee to withdraw funds from your savings account if you do so at an ATM not affiliated with your bank.
 These withdrawal fees can range from $1.50 to $2.50.

 - Email transfer fees – While it may be free to receive an email transfer from someone, you may be charged a small fee of around $1 to $2 if you send an email money transfer.

 How To Choose The Best Savings Account

 As mentioned, different savings accounts from different banks will have their own unique traits, so it would be prudent on your part to compare accounts before selecting the one that’s best for you.
-Here are some factors to consider when choosing a savings account:
+Here are some factors to consider when choosing a the best savings account:

 - Interest rate – The rate of growth of the money in your savings account is directly attributed to the interest rate you get.
 The higher the rate, the better, as it means your money will grow faster.
 Just be aware that some banks may offer a promotional rate to boost business, though the rate may drop significantly after that period ends.

 - Transaction fees – Weigh the rate of interest that you are offered with the transaction fees that you may be charged, as these may offset any gains you make with interest.
 If you make many transactions a month, you may want to look for a savings account that offers a high number of free monthly transactions.